Amalfi Coast, Italy, 2014

 A couple years ago, my employer sent me to the Frankfurt Book Fair to spot trends.
 We want to prepare our students for what’s coming, not what’s been.
 Frankfurt is the largest book fair in the world, so I spent hours walking the aisles, talking to venders, and scoping out products.
 And I came home with a couple of coloring books for adults.
 I had never heard of such a thing!
 It was like paint by number only using colored pencils instead of paint—and without the numbers.
 I got to choose what colors I liked best.

 And sure enough, now they’re everywhere, these books.
 And my friend Ann-Margret Hovsepian has created a nice one especially for helping us think about what matters.
 She includes a devotional thought with a verse opposite each coloring page.
-And the pages are thick enough that …
+And the pages are thick enough that I could use a small magic marker without having …

 I just finished reading The Ocean at the End of the Lane by Neil Gaiman.
 The student who brought me the book to read also told me I must listen to an interview in Brainpickings with Gaiman.
 In it the author tells this story of his 97-year-old cousin, Helen, a Polish Holocaust survivor: “She started telling me this story of how, in the ghetto, they were not allowed books.
 If you had a book … the Nazis could put a gun to your head and pull the trigger—books were forbidden.
 And she used to teach under the pretense of having a sewing class… a class of about twenty little girls, and they would come in for about an hour a day, and she would teach them maths, she’d teach them Polish, she’d teach them grammar….